tiangolo/full-stack/README.md

 * `traefik_public_network`: This assumes you have another separate publicly facing Traefik at the server / cluster level.
 This is the network that main Traefik lives in.
 * `traefik_public_constraint_tag`: The tag that should be used by stack services that should communicate with the public.

 * `flower_auth`: Basic HTTP authentication for flower, in the form`user:password`.
-By default: " `root:changethis` ",
+By default: "`root:changethis`".

 * `sentry_dsn`: Key URL (DSN) of Sentry, for live error reporting.
 If you are not using it yet, you should, is open source.
-E.g.: `https://1234abcd:5678ef@sentry.example.com/30`
+E.g.: `https://1234abcd:5678ef@sentry.example.com/30`.

 * `docker_image_prefix`: Prefix to use for Docker image names.
 If you are using GitLab Docker registry it would be based on your code repository.
 E.g.: `git.example.com:5005/development-team/my-awesome-project/`.
 * `docker_image_backend`: Docker image name for the back end.
 By default, it will be based on your Docker image prefix, e.g.: `git.example.com:5005/development-team/my-awesome-project/backend`.
 And depending on your environment, a different tag will be appended ( `prod`, `stag`, `branch` ).
-So, the final image names used will be like: `git.example.com:5005/development-team/my-awesome-project/backend:prod`
+So, the final image names used will be like: `git.example.com:5005/development-team/my-awesome-project/backend:prod`.
 * `docker_image_celeryworker`: Docker image for the celery worker.
 By default, based on your Docker image prefix.
 * `docker_image_frontend`: Docker image for the front end.
 By default, based on your Docker image prefix.